INGV/rosetta/README.md

 The code in this repository is an R (<https://cran.r-project.org>) implementation of the *"Rosetta"* algorithm described by Sbarra et al. 2023 (<https://doi.org/10.5194/nhess-23-1007-2023>).
 It calculates an estimation of hypocentral depth and magnitude of earthquakes based on Macroseismic Data Points (MDP) reported in the Database Macrosismico Italiano (DBMI) (<https://doi.org/10.13127/DBMI/DBMI15.4>).

-It takes a CSV file with a list of DBMI IDs as input, downloads data from the internet, and calculates every earthquake's estimated depth and magnitude plotting mobile averaged macroseismic intensities for an epicentral distance of 0 to 55 km.
+It takes a CSV file with a list of DBMI IDs as input, downloads data from the internet, and calculates every earthquake's estimated depth and magnitude, plotting mobile averaged macroseismic intensities for an epicentral distance of 0 to 55 km.

 To increase its readability, the code is extensively commented.

 **N.B.** The values shown in the S1 table of the article mentioned above were calculated based on DBMI version 15.2 (<https://doi.org/10.13.127/DBMI/DBMI15.2>).
-Instead, the script downloads the last available version from DBMI web services on the fly.
+Instead, the script downloads the latest version from DBMI web services on the fly.
 There may be slight differences between versions, resulting in minor differences in the calculated values.

 ## BASIC USAGE